nispor/nipart/docs/architecture_decisions/ADR-006-config-and-checkpoint.md

    Will use `/run/nipart` folder for volatile state tracking.

-The `NipartRole::Tracking` plugin should provide a way to disable state tracking and only use /etc/nipart for one-time network configuration.
+The `NipartRole::Tracking` plugin should provide a way to disable state tracking and only use /etc/nipart for one-time(up on start of daemon) network configuration.

 ### Approaches been considered but dismissed:

 #### A: Providing API supporting a subset of git commands.

-Reason of dismission: User have to learn new terminology and niport have to maintain its own git-mimicking code.
+Reason of dismission: User have to learn new terminologies and niport have to maintain its own git-mimicking code.
 It means we are reinvent the wheel of git.

 #### B: Old fashion way of using files in /etc and /run